StrykeTom/StrykeTom/README.md

 ## What I'm currently doing?
 > Now I am working on personal projects to start as a startup :)

-> I'm learning data science and machine learning
+> I'm learning rust and machine learning

 ## Projects made
 - New project will come soon 😏